-If you run a successful business or have a career with good income, do you still need a retirement plan?
+If you run a successful business or have a career with a good income, do you still need a retirement plan?
 What would famous comedians Patricia Mok and Irene Ang say about retirement planning?

 Well, I’ve heard from them personally when AXA launched their retirement plan named “Retire Happy”.